SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Where to find tickets and what you can expect on your visit

-Some of these San Francisco activities are free, and others' prices vary by length and region.
-This is a great way to learn little known facts about Chinatown, North Beach, and other famous districts.
+Some of these San Francisco activities are free, while others are paid.
+This varies by length, region, and what's included (many offer samples of local delights along the way).
+This is a great way to learn little-known facts about Chinatown, North Beach, and other famous districts.

 >> My favorite guided tours and tips to find discounted tickets